jtenavidal/ParticleTrackAnalysis/README.md

  - [ ] IN DEVELOPEMENT -> Develop fitter itself
  - [ ] Check differences between muons and pions
  - [ ] Implement purity cuts

-### TrackFitter Class

-## Method 1: using local linearity
-- Calculates Pearson coefficient per hit regarding the surrounding hits within a specified window ( eg: taking 15 hits preceeding and after hit_i )
--- r < 0.9 defined as a clear kinked.
-The algorithm works for simple cases -- Only finds clear kinks: if kinked track is close to the initial one, no deviation is found

-## Method 2: should consider direction of track